You must be signed in to read the rest of this article.

 Engaging patients as active participants in the process of oral cancer awareness, examination, and screening is another important consideration.
-Patients can be asked to identify their risks for oral cancer. in this paper can be modified and used as a tool that patients complete prior to their dental hygiene appointment.
+Patients can be asked to identify their risks for oral cancer.
+Table I in this paper can be modified and used as a tool that patients complete prior to their dental hygiene appointment.
 Reviewing perceptions of risk factors with the patient opens the door to discussing signs and symptoms or oral cancer and prevention strategies.
 For example, if a patient identifies that he smokes cigarettes daily and has a family history of cancer, an opportunity has presented itself for discussing the COE, adjunctive screening, and smoking cessation.
 If another patient identifies a risky sexual history, the hygienist can use that information to discuss the need for oral cancer evaluation and prevention strategies that may include HPV vaccination or DNA testing if deemed appropriate.

 Another avenue of engaging active involvement of patients is to teach them how to perform an oral cancer self-examination.
 The concept of performing a self-examination is not new to patients.
 They may already be performing self-exams for other types of cancer early detection.
 Adding this examination process to their standard home care regimen helps the patient recognize their own responsibility in early recognition of oral health concerns.
 The sidebar accompanying this paper presents a review of the oral cancer examination procedure that both patients and clinicians can use to assist in the recognition and diagnosis of oral cancer.54